uptownkat/Maggie-Portfolio/SQL/Hospital/analysis.md

-## Physician Data
+### Physician Profile

-**There are 2 physicians per specialty,ie. Cardiologist, Cardiovascular Surgeon, Gastroentrolgist,etc, and only one Urologist, Orthopaedic Surgeon, and internist each.**
+**There are 2 physicians per specialty,ie. Cardiologist, Cardiovascular Surgeon, Gastroentrolgist,etc, and only one Urologist,Orthopaedic Surgeon, and internist each.**

 - [Total Number of Specialists](specialty_count.sql)
 - [Query Results](spec_count.csv)